danczw/docker-ml-dev-templates/README.md

 ## Jupyter Notebooks

-To run jupyter notebooks, run following command within the container:
+To run jupyter notebooks, run the following command within the container:
 ```bash
 jupyter notebook --ip 0.0.0.0 --port 8888 --no-browser --allow-root
 ```
+Alternatively, an alias has been added to the `~/.bashrc` profile.
+Simply run `expose_jpt` within the containter terminal.

-Notebooks are either exposed to [http://127.0.0.1:8888/tree](http://127.0.0.1:8888/tree) or to the link displayed in the container terminal.
+By default, notebooks are either exposed to [http://127.0.0.1:8888/tree](http://127.0.0.1:8888/tree) or to the link displayed in the container terminal.